Hausdorff dimension of Julia sets in the logistic family: Introduction

 The situation is very different for Julia sets $\J_c$, $c\in \hat \A$ which have a very particular property that they contain, at most points and scales $r>0$, a ``cross'' of length $\sim r(1+\beta)$, that corresponds to the lower estimate Theorem~\ref{theo:hausBot}.

 Surprisingly, according to \cite[Theorem~2]{gjm}, estimate $(\ref{equ:HD})$ can be almost inversed

 where $C'>0$ is a universal constant.
 If the supremum in $(\ref{equ:HD1})$ is smaller than $\beta_0^2$ then $W$ is {\em almost flat} with $\beta_0\geq 0$, see Fact~\ref{thminvmean}.
-In the non-uniformly hyperbolic setting when $K$ is a Julia set, $W$ can be easily chosen in $(\ref{equ:HD1})$ so that $\HD(K)=\HD(W)$.
+In the non-uniformly hyperbolic setting, of which $c\in \hat \A$ is a particular case, when $K$ is a Julia set, $W$ can be usefully chosen in $(\ref{equ:HD1})$ so that $\HD(K)=\HD(W)$.
 Indeed, the unique invariant conformal density has the property that it gives positive mass only to sets of the Hausdorff dimension $\HD(K)$,~\cite{nonhyp}.
 An additional advantage of such a choice is that every point from $W$ is typical with respect to the dynamics and the Birkhoff averages converge.
 This turns out to be crucial for efficient estimates of the integral quantity

 which is affected by the density of scales at $x$ where $\beta_K(x,r)$ is large.